Virtual 3D camera system for training and media production

 My mission is to improve each node of this complex system in order to meet the needs of artists.
 This includes developing a virtual 3D camera, and novel methods for multi-sensor calibration, rectification and multimodal data fusion.

-Filipe has Bachelor’s and Master’s degrees in Electrical Engineering – Electronics and Telecommunications from Polytechnic Institute of Leiria (Portugal).
-During his Master’s studies, Filipe performed part of his thesis at the University of Erlangen-Nuremberg (FAU), Germany.
+Filipe received his MSc in Electrical Engineering – Electronics and Telecommunications from Polytechnic Institute of Leiria, Portugal (2015).
+He performed part of his thesis research at the University of Erlangen-Nuremberg, Germany.
+From 2010 to 2015, he was a student researcher at Instituto de Telecomunicações (IT).

 Department of Signal Processing